roshnikutty/neighborFoods-react-front-end/README.md

     * /buyers

 ## This is version 1
-In version 2 of this application, I plan to implement:
+In version 2 of this application, I plan to implement the following.
-* Application should send out email notification to buyer and  seller of a transaction
+* The application should send out email notification to buyer and  seller of their transactions

-* Backend routes for updating, deleting buyer and seller information are also coded in and tested.
+* Backend routes for updating, deleting buyer and seller information are coded in and tested in this version 1.
 These will be implemented at the front-end in a later version of this application.